TalnUPF/compilationISpros/README.md

        - Arff files: the sentence span database (SSD) and the thematicity span database (TSD) are included in arff.zip.

 ###################
-## Praat Scripts
+## Scripts
 ###################

-Praat scripts for extraction of acoustic parameters, feature annotation and exporting to txt format consist on 5 modules.
+The whole pipeline conssists in 7 modules.
+Except for module 1 that is written in python, the rest are Praat scripts.
+Scripts for extraction of acoustic parameters, feature annotation and exporting to txt format consist in 6 modules (from 2 to 7).
-These modules require the extension of Praat for feature annotation [2] to run.
+These modules require the extension of Praat for feature annotation (see [3]) to run.
 They do not run on standard Praat.
-These modules include the improved intensity detection module presented in [3].
-The modules are to be executed in order (from 1 to 5).
+These modules include the improved intensity detection module presented in [4].
+The modules need to be executed in order (from 1 to 7).

 ###################
 ## Reproducibility instructions